mdarmaan6204/DevTinder/notes.md

     });

 - For **timestamp** there are two ways
-1. This will store the createdAt , updatedAt value... const userSchema = new Schema({ name: String }, { timestamps: true });
+- Method 1 :  This will store the createdAt , updatedAt value...
+    const userSchema = new Schema({ name: String }, { timestamps: true });

 [Mongoose Timestamp Document ](https://mongoosejs.com/docs/timestamps.html)

-2. By adding data in Schema
+- Method 2:  By adding data in Schema
     createdAt: {
         type: Date,
         default: Date.now,